Not sure about your purchase? No worries! Enjoy a 45day extended return window.

 …how to keep your Carrots crisp?

 We carrot wait to try this hack at home.
+Place your carrots in a glass of water to keep them fresh and crispy.
 Do you already treat your carrots like flowers and keep them fresh in a vase?

 en_scs_braun_hack_card-04_Crisp_Carrots_1080 × 1080.jpg